-You do not need to do anything, as the obligation for compliance is with us as the issuer of the superannuation, pension and investment products.
+You do not need to do anything, as the obligation for compliance is with the issuer of the superannuation and managed investment products.

-10 NOMINATING A BENEFICIARY
+11 ) NOMINATING A BENEFICIARY

 For your superannuation account, you should decide who should receive your money (including any Death insurance benefit, if payable) in the event of your death.